-Parameter Description VLAN Name Enter the pre-configured VLAN name to create as a Double VLAN.
+Parameter Description VLAN Name Enter the are configured VI AN name to create as a Double VI AN VLAN Name Enter the pre-configured VLAN name to create as a Double VLAN.
 SPVID Enter the VID for the Service Provider VLAN with an integer between 1 and 4094.
 TPID Enter the TPID in hex form to aid in packet identification of the Service Provider VLAN.